-Within the CCR are five programmatic initiatives designed to accelerate the pace of discovery to help future patients: The Center for Molecular Therapeutics (CMT), The Translational Research Laboratory (TRL), The Circulating Tumor Cell Initiative, The Center for Computational Discovery, and the Molecular Profiling Laboratory.
+Within the CCR are five programmatic initiatives designed to accelerate the pace of discovery to help future patients: The Center for Molecular Therapeutics (CMT), The Translational Research Laboratory (TRL), The Circulating Tumor Cell Initiative, The Center for Cancer Systems Discovery, and the Molecular Profiling Laboratory.

 The Center for Molecular Therapeutics is actively investigating better ways to match individual cancer patients with particular targeted drug therapies in order to maximize the likelihood of a clinical response.